pballent/hia-covid/index.md

 - Google mobility data was not available for every county for every day
 - This may have been because there were not enough Google users in that county on a specific day to a) protect the privacy of users and b) calculate valid measurements
 - There was also a “revision” made to the files which I found may have resulted in a fair amount of missing data during mid-August into early September
-- I reached out to Google via Twitter and email,  but since this was late in the game,I was never able to determine what the issue was/is
+- I reached out to Google via Twitter and email, but I was never able to determine what the issue was/is
-The residential change from baseline was a) the most reliably populated, and b) unaffected by this issue, so I ended up using it in my regression to avoid dropping tons of data
+- The residential change from baseline was a) the most reliably populated, and b) unaffected by this issue, so I ended up using it in my regression to avoid dropping large percentages of the data for this period.

 ## TOOLS USED
 ### Data Wrangling - Python Jupyter Notebooks
-- Download the day’s COVID data (final analysis done on 2020-12-09
+- Download the day’s COVID data (final analysis done on 2020-12-09)
 - Import mobility data using flat files
 - Import county data using flat files and API
 - Geocode and clean the COVID dataset